peterhinch/micropython-filters/non_realtime/FILT.md

 elements 0 upwards of the output array.
 Subsequent elements of the result array will be unchanged.

-Decimation saves processing time and RAM (in that a smaller output array may be used).
+Decimation saves processing time (fewer results are computed) and RAM (a smaller output array may be declared).

 ### 3.1.3 Copy